 Turbinado Sugar

-The only issue with turbinado sugar is that, unlike coconut sugar, it doesn’t melt into the batter well while baking, leaving you with a lightly crunchy and sparkly exterior.
+It has larger crystals than coconut sugar.
+This means Turbinado sugar doesn’t melt into the batter well while baking, leaving you with a lightly crunchy and sparkly exterior.
 The added texture isn’t necessarily a bad thing, though; some people are quite fond of it!

 Turbinado sugar dissolves just fine in sauces, marinades, and creamed mixtures, so if you’re making any one of those, this is a wonderful substitute.